The List of Kanye West Albums in Order of Release

 11. Jesus Is Lord

-“Jesus Is King,” the ninth studio album by American rapper Kanye West, emerged on October 25, 2019, through GOOD Music.
-Departing from his conventional work, the album is a manifestation of the gospel, featuring guest appearances from Clipse, Ty Dolla Sign, Kenny G, and more, along with production contributions from West and others.
-Originally slated as “Yandhi” in 2018, the album faced delays and leaks before being rebranded as “Jesus Is King.”
-Simultaneously, a concert film with the same title was released.
+“Jesus Is King” is the ninth studio album by American rapper Kanye West, released on October 25, 2019, under GOOD Music.
+Expressing a deep sense of the gospel, which is quite opposite to his usual works, it features guest appearances from the like of Clipse, Ty Dolla Sign, Kenny G, and many more, while the production duties were taken up by West and others.
+Originally announced as “Yandhi” in 2018, the album was delayed and suffered leaks before it was rebranded as “Jesus Is King.”
+A concert film of the same name was released simultaneously.

-The album received mixed reviews but earned accolades, winning at the Billboard Music Awards and the Grammys.
-It also debuted atop the US Billboard 200 and charted impressively worldwide, achieving gold and silver certifications in the US and the UK.
-Complementing this work, the Sunday Service Choir released a companion album titled “Jesus Is Born” in December 2019.
+The album received mixed reviews but won at the Billboard Music Awards and Grammys.
+It debuted at number one on the US Billboard 200 chart, issuing a good run on charts worldwide, achieving gold and silver certifications in the US and UK.
+It was accompanied by the Sunday Service Choir with a companion album, “Jesus Is Born,” that dropped in December 2019.

 10. Donda (2021)